PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

 -   User-defined classes can be made iterable.

--   Iterables produce *iterators*, and it's the iterators that produce an object's elements.
+-   Iterables produce *iterators*, and it's an iterator that produces an object's elements.

 -   Iterators have several methods defined for them, but the one you should know about is the `next` method, which returns the next item in a list.
 Once a list's elements are exhausted, `next` will issue an exception.

 -   For example, let's create an iterator from a list, and then produce the list's elements.